At Arroz, Travel Is Mike Isabella’s Secret Ingredient

 READ THIS ARTICLE

 R&D. For most it conjures thoughts of engineers pouring over manuals or tinkering in a lab to develop the next big invention we didn’t know we needed.
-For chef and restaurateur Mike Isabella, R&D means traveling the world and tasting everything it has to offer as inspiration for the next big restaurant D.C. never expected.
+For chef and restaurateur Mike Isabella, R&D means travelling the world and tasting everything it has to offer as inspiration for the next big restaurant D.C. never expected.

-At the moment that restaurant is Arroz, where diners are transported through a cerulean-blue arched hallway to a modern Morocco-inspired space and indulge in a Spanish-Moroccan flavor fusion on their plates and in their cocktail glasses.
+At the moment that restaurant is Arroz, where diners are transported through a cerulean-blue arched hallway to a modern Morocco-inspired space and indulge in a Spanish-Moroccan flavour fusion on their plates and in their cocktail glasses.
 Opened March 2017 and nestled inside the Marriott Marquis Washington, D.C. , it’s exactly the kind of experience Isabella envisioned and researched extensively firsthand.

 “It’s that feel of walking in the Kasbah in Morocco.
 There’s all these cool little alleys and the windows with the keyholes and all the tilework on the walls.
 That’s the feel that I wanted coming in here,” Isabella says.

 It wasn’t his first thought when he saw the empty hotel space.
 The former Top Chef contestant turned prolific restaurateur was leaning toward a Spanish fine dining concept for his tenth restaurant in the D.C. area.
-But he and his business partner, Taha Ismail, who is also the beverage director at Arroz, wanted to play with the flavors of the places they love and know well.
+But he and his business partner, Taha Ismail, who is also the beverage director at Arroz, wanted to play with the flavours of the places they love and know well.
 Isabella, drawing from his frequent travels throughout southern Spain, and Ismail, drawing from his Moroccan heritage, settled on combining the two — something they knew they hadn’t seen or tasted anywhere.

 He’s done his homework.
 Isabella, Ismail and two other members of his restaurant group spent two and a half weeks eating and drinking their way through Portugal, southern Spain and Morocco to get this education, spark original ideas and bring authenticity to their new concept.